-How does North Korea's Kim Jong-un travel?
+Trains, boats and planes: How Kim Jong Un travels abroad

 The aircraft has modern interiors, and Kim has occasionally been photographed working and holding meetings on board.

-The Chammae-1 was in the spotlight in February when it carried Pyongyang's high-level Olympics delegation, including Kim's sister Kim Yo-jong, to South Korea.
+The Chammae-1 made headlines when it carried Pyongyang's high-level Olympics delegation, including Kim's sister Kim Yo-jong, to South Korea in 2018.

 South Korean news agency Yonhap reported that the flight used the identification number "PRK-615", possibly a symbolic reference to the 15 June North-South Joint Declaration signed in 2000 by the two countries.

-Kim has also been seen using a Ukrainian Antonov-148 (AN-148), featuring state airline Air Koryo's logo, in a 2014 documentary aired by state-owned Korean Central Television (KCTV).
+Kim has also been seen using a Ukrainian Antonov-148 (AN-148), featuring state airline Air Koryo's logo, in a 2014 documentary aired by state-owned Korean Central Television.

-Kim Jong-un's father Kim Jong-il and grandfather Kim Il-sung avoided air travel, reportedly due to a fear of flying.
-Kim appears to have no such issues, and in 2015 state media even carried footage of him piloting a "homegrown" light aircraft and sitting at the controls of an AN-2 military biplane.
+In 2015, North Korean state media even carried footage of Kim Jong Un piloting a "homegrown" light aircraft and sitting at the controls of an AN-2 military biplane.

-During his visit to Beijing, Kim reportedly used his personal Mercedes-Benz S-Class to travel within the city.
+In March 2018, Mr Kim travelled to the Chinese capital Beijing via train but used his personal Mercedes-Benz S-Class to travel within the city.

 According to South Korean daily JoongAng Ilbo, the car was specially transported on board the leader's train.